Lab 11: Programs as Data, Macros

 Q4: Repeat

-Define repeat, a macro that is called on a number n and an expression expr.
-Calling it evaluates expr in a local frame n times, and its value is the final result.
-You will find the helper function repeated-call useful, which takes a number n and a zero-argument procedure f and calls f n times.
+Define repeat, a macro that takes a number n and an expression expr.
+Calling repeat evaluates expr in a local frame n times, and its value is the final result.
+You will find the helper function repeated-call useful, which takes a number n and a zero-argument procedure f and calls f n number of times.

 For example, (repeat (+ 2 3) (print 1)) is equivalent to: